ukutaht/blog/_posts/2015-03-16-using-the-option-type-effectively.md

 ```

 This seems to work but there's one problem with it: nobody wants to write code like this.
-There's a clear pattern to the way we check for presence every step of the way so
+There's a clear pattern in the way we check for presence every step of the way so
 abstracting this chain should be trivial.
 Luckily, Rust has a built in method called
 `and_then` which can help us out.